fin-hypergrid/core/README.md

 ### Contributors

 Developers interested in contributing to this project should submit pull requests against the `develop` branch.
-We have several beginner `help wanted` [tickets](https://github.com/openfin/fin-hypergrid/issues) open for community involvement
+We have several beginner `help wanted` [tickets](https://github.com/openfin/fin-hypergrid/issues) open for community involvement.